CAPteens - Youth Development

 Watch the R U OK video to learn more!

 In conjunction with the Town of Clifton Park, Job Assist is a program that matches local teens who are looking for work with individuals and businesses in the community who are looking to fill positions.
-CAPTAIN has an active Job Assist website where all job seeker and employer applications are processed electronically.
 Jobs postings are e-mailed to all interested and registered job seekers on a regular basis.

 While matching first-time job seekers with employment, Job Assist helps youth to develop: